BasilMohamed03/Todo-List-nodejs/README.md

 **Deployment:** ArgoCD automatically syncs the application, pulling the new image and rolling out the update to the Kubernetes cluster.

 ## Assumptions and Key Decisions
-Choice of Environment: Local VM over AWS Cloud
+**Choice of Environment:** Local VM over AWS Cloud
 The initial plan was to use an AWS EC2 t2.micro instance from the free tier.
 However, this approach was abandoned due to severe performance limitations.

-Justification: The t2.micro instance, with its limited 1 vCPU and 1 GiB of RAM, proved insufficient to run a Kubernetes cluster (even the lightweight K3s) and the ArgoCD application simultaneously.
+**Justification:** The t2.micro instance, with its limited 1 vCPU and 1 GiB of RAM, proved insufficient to run a Kubernetes cluster (even the lightweight K3s) and the ArgoCD application simultaneously.
 The instance repeatedly became unresponsive, leading to installation timeouts and connection failures.

-To successfully complete the bonus part of the assessment, a more powerful and stable environment was necessary.
+To successfully complete the assessment, a more powerful and stable environment was necessary.
 As per the guidelines allowing the use of a local machine, the project was pivoted to a local CentOS 9 VM running on VMware.
 This provided the required resources (2+ vCPUs, 2GB+ RAM) to run the full Kubernetes and ArgoCD stack reliably, allowing for the successful demonstration of all required DevOps skills without being hindered by hardware constraints.

+## Building The App:
 ### Part 1: CI Pipeline with GitHub Actions
 This section covers the containerization of the application and the setup of the CI workflow.

-1. Fork and Clone:
-The repository Ankit6098/Todo-List-nodejs was forked and cloned locally.
+1. **Fork and Clone:** The repository Ankit6098/Todo-List-nodejs was forked and cloned locally.

-2. MongoDB Setup:
-A free M0 cluster was created on MongoDB Atlas to serve as the application's database.
+2. **MongoDB Setup:** A free M0 cluster was created on MongoDB Atlas to serve as the application's database.

-3. Dockerization:
-A multi-stage Dockerfile was created to build a small, efficient production image.
+3. **Dockerization:** A multi-stage Dockerfile was created to build a small, efficient production image.

-4. GitHub Actions Workflow:
-A CI workflow was created at .github/workflows/ci.yml.
+4. **GitHub Actions Workflow:** A CI workflow was created at .github/workflows/ci.yml.

-5. Trigger: The workflow runs on every push to the master branch.
+5. **Trigger:** The workflow runs on every push to the master branch.

-6. Lowercase Tags: A step was added to convert the repository name to lowercase, as required by container registries.
+6. **Lowercase Tags:** A step was added to convert the repository name to lowercase, as required by container registries.

-7. Build and Push: The workflow builds the Docker image and pushes it to GHCR with both a unique commit SHA tag and a latest tag.
+7. **Build and Push:** The workflow builds the Docker image and pushes it to GHCR with both a unique commit SHA tag and a latest tag.

-8. .
-Required Secrets
-The following secrets must be configured in the GitHub repository at Settings > Secrets and variables > Actions:
+8. **Required Secrets** The following secrets must be configured in the GitHub repository at Settings > Secrets and variables > Actions.

-9. GH_PAT: A GitHub Personal Access Token with write: packages scope to allow pushing images to GHCR.
+9. **GH_PAT:** A GitHub Personal Access Token with `write:` Packages scope to allow pushing images to GHCR.

 ### Part 2: VM Configuration with Ansible
 Ansible was used to automate the setup of a local CentOS 9 VM.

 1. **VM Creation**
-* A local VM was created using VMware with the following specifications:
+ A local VM was created using VMware with the following specifications:

-* OS: CentOS 9 Stream*
+   **OS:** CentOS 9 Stream*

-* CPU: 2 Cores
+   **CPU:** 2 Cores

-* RAM: 2 GB
+   **RAM:** 2 GB

-* Network: NAT
+   **Network:** NAT

-2. Ansible Playbook
+2. **Ansible Playbook**
   * An Ansible playbook (ansible_config/playbook.yml) was created to perform the following tasks:

   * Install necessary dependencies (git).

   * Install Docker and configure it to run as a service.

   * Add the user to the docker group.

   * Install a lightweight Kubernetes distribution (K3s) and its required SELinux policy.

 ### Part 3 & 4: Kubernetes & ArgoCD Deployment
-The bonus part was completed by deploying the application to a K3s cluster using ArgoCD.
+Deploying the application to a K3s cluster using ArgoCD.

-1. Kubernetes Manifests
+1. #### Kubernetes Manifests
 A k8s directory was created to hold the Kubernetes configuration files:

 secret.yml: Manages the MongoDB connection string as a Kubernetes secret.